Community uses local sales tax to help fund flood mitigation

 Photo courtesy of flood mitigation staff

 Sitting at the fork of the Cedar River and two tributaries, Austin, MN is a community of about 25,000 people.
-The town has endured repeated flooding events, with several exceeding the 100-year flood level.
+The town has endured repeated flooding events, with several exceeding the 1-percent-annual-chance flood level.
 Initially, flood mitigation focused on acquiring damaged homes in the floodplain that were deemed cheaper to demolish than to protect—which saved millions of dollars in damages and evacuation efforts during subsequent floods.

 In 1991, Austin joined the Community Rating System (CRS) program, which incentivizes communities to invest in floodplain management activities.
 Since then, its rating has improved from Class 9 to Class 5, raising discounts on flood insurance premiums for property owners from 5% to as much as 25% currently.